Pushchair safety

 Check the safety label

-All pushchairs in the UK should carry a safety label confirming compliance with the British Standard 7409:1996 or BS EN 1888:2003.
+All pushchairs in the UK should carry a safety label confirming compliance with BS EN 1888:2012.
+If you can't see this, be wary.

 Check pushchair recalls and safety notices